Terrariums are miniature, self contained eco-systems. Once created, these

 Desertarium should be left uncovered to allow moisture to escape.

-of the finest quality Ferry Morse and Lilly Miller seeds, from America's
+quality Ferry Morse and Livingston Miller seeds, from two of America's oldest

 Buy a Composter now